Omda-22B/Netfilx-Films-TV-Shows/README.md

 ![Overview_Page.png](Overview_Page.png)

-# Netflix Movies and TV Shows Dashboard
+# Netflix Movies Dashboard

 The Netflix Movies and TV Shows Dashboard offers detailed insights into the platform's content, focusing on the distribution of movies and TV shows by rating, region, and directors.
 It emphasizes trends in movie releases and their geographical distribution.

 # Key Features
-Total Titles: 8,808
+- Total Titles: 8,808
-Total Movies: 6,129 (70% of total titles)
+- Total Movies: 6,129 (70% of total titles)
-Country Count: 124
+- Country Count: 124

 # Visualizations: